skatsuta/athenai/README.md

 (snip)
 ```

-Then hit `Enter` and you will see the results of selected query executions like this:
+Then hit `Enter` and you will see the results of selected query executions like the following:

 ```bash
 ⠦ Loading history...